onera/cwipi/training/Python/03_Exercise_2/exercise_2.md

 elt_vtx     = mesh["elt_vtx"]
 ```

-The mesh will change at each iteration but only its coordinates since it is but deformed.
+The mesh will change at each iteration.
+Since it is deformed, only its coordinates change.

 ```{code-cell}
 %%code_block -p exercise_2_code_1 -i 3